 Below you will find a list of the types of classes I teach on an on-going basis as well as links to one-time event workshops which I offer.

-Kim teaches World Percussion to High School students at Credo High School (Pulblic Waldorf Charter School) in Rohnert Park.
+Kim teaches World Percussion to High School students at Credo High School (Pulblic Waldorf Charter School) in Rhonert Park.

 Kim teaches Embody rhythm to young people at schools throughout Sonoma County.
 If you would like to see a DVD of my work with elementary school children, please contact me.

 7 to 9 PM, Penngrove CA. I teach a beginning /intermediate djembe and dundun class at a private home.
 I use many different teaching methods to help you understand rhythm in general, and the traditional West African djembe rhythms gifted to me by my master teachers Karamba Diabate, Abdoulaye Diakite, and Mamady Keita and Babatunde Olatunji.
 In each class we start with warm up grooves and games, we do some improvised music, sometimes we get up and move, then we play one or two of the traditional drum songs.
 I provide the dundun bass drums with bells, and can bring a djembe for you.
 Please email me or call (707) 889-4949 if you want to be part of this class.
 Please see my course outline to the right.
 Drop in $25 per class.

 3 to 5 PM Private lessons, by appointment.

 7 to 8:45 PM, Sebastopol CA. Hand Drums Ensemble for Djembe, Dundun, Conga, Cajon, Bongo and more.
 This is a intermediatate hand drum class where we learn multiple parts to classic dance rhythms that inform American Music.
 Please see our repertoire and class out lines to the right.
 Class is held at the Miss Daisy’s in Sebastopol.
 Please email or call me at (707) 889-4949 if you are interested. $25 per class.